ccarabine/payrollapp/README.md

 ___
 - **Issue:**

-*User selected option 1, option1 for display For the display "Overall employees' pay for week selected".
-The user then input a week with no data, this would display an error message as it only allows the previous week to be entered*
+*when i selected option 1, option1 "Overall employees' pay for week selected".
+I then input a week with no data, this would display an error message as it only allows the previous week to be entered*

 - **Corrective Action:**

-*Put in a “status” for the week with “normal” and “any week” so for this function the status would be “any week”*
+*Put in a “status” for the week with “normal” and “any week” .
+For this function the status would be “any week”*

 **I have further removed this code so they display any week**
 ___